A child’s brain, when born, is a clean slate. Parents and entourage are the key to writing the basic brain map for the rest of the child’s life.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Critical Periods: When a Child’s Brain Accelerates its Development
+Please use the Social Network links just below to share this information from The Explanation, Critical Periods: When a Child’s Brain Accelerates its Development